3SConsult/PT3S/sphinx_docs/developers.rst

 1. **Setup Docker**: Download and install Docker Desktop.
 There might be some issues that need fixing in Windows settings.
 Help from the technical team is advised.

+2. **Enable Windows Containers**: Right-click on the Docker Desktop icon in your taskbar and click "Switch to Windows Containers".

-2. **Get Docker Files**: Copy `T:/interne_Projekte/PT3S/docker` to `C:/Users/User/3S`.
+3. **Get Docker Files**: Copy `T:/interne_Projekte/PT3S/docker` to `C:/Users/User/3S`.

-3. **Copy SirCalc**: The `C:/Users/User/3S/docker/SIR 3S` directory is empty and needs a working copy of SirCalc.
+4. **Copy SirCalc**: The `C:/Users/User/3S/docker/SIR 3S` directory is empty and needs a working copy of SirCalc.
 The easiest way to achieve this is to copy all files from your local `C:/3S/SIR 3S` to `C:/Users/User/3S/docker/SIR 3S` and then delete unnecessary files.
 This prevents them from being included in the container, which would make the build process even longer.

-4. **Start Docker Engine:** Open Docker Desktop and start the engine.
+5. **Start Docker Engine:** Open Docker Desktop and start the engine.

-5. **Navigate to Docker Folder:** Open your terminal or command prompt and navigate to the directory containing your Dockerfile.
+6. **Navigate to Docker Folder:** Open your terminal or command prompt and navigate to the directory containing your Dockerfile.

    .. code-block:: bash

        cd C:/Users/User/3S/docker

-6. **Build the Docker image**: Run the following command in a cmd with the name you want to give to your Docker image (e.g., `pt3stestPotsdam`).
+7. **Build the Docker image**: Run the following command in a cmd with the name you want to give to your Docker image (e.g., `pt3stestpotsdam`).
 This process can take around half an hour.
 So make sure everything is set up properly.

    .. code-block:: bash

-       docker build -t pt3stestPotsdam .
+       docker build -t pt3stestpotsdam .

 ..
 This is the Dockerfile that is being built: